zant/whiterose/README.md

 ### Coming features
 - Avoid closing the menu when clicking items
 - Preferences view
-- Save logged times to excel
+- Save logged times to a csv
 - Notifications

 ## License